maziac/dezogif/documentation/Design.md

 -> In normal mode everything behaves the same.
 If UART is configured on joy port 2 it is not possible to read the button state of 'A' and'Start' of the MD joystick.
 Open: wait on answer.
+Seems this is not working anymore.
+MD not supported in this setup.

 ## nextreg 0x02